-Last but not the least, they can learn things easily, they can adopt the nature of job within no time since it is not much time they have left their colleges and studies.
+Last but not least, they can learn things easily, they can adopt the nature of job within no time since it is not much time they have left their colleges and studies.
 The enthusiasm to learn and adapt is much higher when compared to experienced.

 So when a company wanted to start something new, these young employees will best fit to start up.
 More than anything they are more healthy than older employers in the organization.

 They have more energy to work for long hours irrespective of any working conditions.
-Hence the employers prefer young employees
+Hence the employers prefer young employees in the workplace.

-Disadvantages of Hiring Young Employees:
+Disadvantages of Hiring Young Employees in the Workplace:

 1. Lack of Stability: